Mott’s Bar Fukunoya

 Nanzenji Temple (南禅寺), whose spacious grounds are located at the base of Kyoto's forested Higashiyama mountains, is one of the most important Zen temples in all of Japan.
 It is the head temple of one of the schools within the Rinzai sect of Japanese Zen Buddhism and includes multiple subtemples, that make the already large complex of temple buildings even larger.

 The history of Nanzenji dates back to the mid 13th century, when the Emperor Kameyama built his retirement villa at the temple's present location and later converted it into a Zen temple.
 After its founding, Nanzenji grew steadily, but its buildings were all destroyed during the civil wars of the late Muromachi Period (1333-1573).
-The oldest of the current buildings were built after that period.
+The oldest of the current buildings was built after that period.

 Nanzenji's central temple grounds are open to the public free of charge, but separate fees apply for entering temple buildings and subtemples.
 Visitors will first come across Nanzenji's massive Sanmon entrance gate, which extends over the treetops.
 The gate was constructed in 1628 by the ruling Tokugawa clan for soldiers who died in the siege of Osaka Castle in 1615.
 It is possible to climb up to the gate's balcony, from where the view extends across the city.
 Behind the gate is the Hatto (Dharma Hall), a large lecture hall which cannot be entered by the public.